Sunday, 30 March 2025

 On Friday evening, Lisa, Arthur and I had our first playtest of Fistful of Lead Bigger Battles.
 The game was inspired by Lisa's research into the Kerensky Offensive on the Eastern Front in 1917, where a squadron of Royal Navy Air Service armoured cars reinforced the Russian Army.

-The battle featured the Russian and their British allies attacking German trenches.
+The battle featured the Russians and their British allies attacking German trenches.

 Lisa included a few special rules, most importantly that when a joker was dealt, one of the Russian infantry units would gain a 1d6 red markers, representing Bolshevik propaganda.
 The idea was that any unit that ended up with more markers than troops would be persuaded by the propaganda and leave the battlefield.
 As it happened, none of the Russian units reached that break point, but it was fun to pile those markers onto units.